Europe - Vienna

 For a comprehensive review of the Europe market, click below:

 Vienna’s proximity to its neighbours in Central and Eastern Europe makes it a desirable starting place for companies establishing themselves in these markets.
-The city has a strong service sector, and several European and international banks have divisions in Vienna that support operations in Eastern Europe.
-Vienna enjoys a solid business infrastructure and is home to more than 200 of Europe’s largest companies and the headquarters of important international organisations, such as the UN, UNIDO, the IAEA and OPEC.
-Additionally, Vienna is one of Europe’s premier congress destinations, owing to the proximity of business generators and its historic heritage.
+With a population of approximately two million as of 2023, it is the largest city in Austria in addition to being one of its nine federal states.
+Vienna boasts a robust service sector, with numerous European and international banks maintaining divisions in the city to facilitate operations across Eastern Europe.
+Benefitting from a sturdy business infrastructure, Vienna hosts around 200 of Europe's leading corporations alongside the headquarters of important international organisations such as the UN, UNIDO, the IAEA and OPEC.
+Moreover, Vienna stands out as a preeminent congress destination in Europe, owing to its strategic proximity to key business hubs and its rich historical heritage.

 Change In Value For Market: (€Euro)